alfar0x/alfar-linea/README.md

         - `privateKeys` - Specify the file name in the `assets` folder containing private keys.
         - `proxies` - Specify the file name in the `assets` folder containing proxies.
 It can be an empty string for `none` proxy type.
     - `isAccountsShuffle` - Determine whether the private keys file should be shuffled (set to `true` or `false`).
+    - `isCheckBalanceOnStart` - Determines whether the balance should be checked (depends on `minEthBalance`) before the start of work (set to `true` or `false`).
+Note: balances will be checked before each task in any case
     - `maxParallelAccounts` - Set the maximum number of parallel accounts (see the run [example](#example) below).
 If a mobile proxy is used, it can be only 1 parallel account.
     - `providers` - Specify the services to be used in this mode.
 All possible values are already defined in the example config file.
 To exclude certain blocks, simply comment them out (add `//` before the block ID).
 For example, the following lines in the config file mean that OPEN_OCEAN will be used while DMAIL won't be:
         ```json